Department of Public Utilities

 After the holiday season, make sure your Christmas tree does not end up in the landfill.
 It can serve other useful purposes such as mulch or a compost additive.
 Recycling Christmas trees in your green cart helps the City reach recycling goals and saves landfill space.

-Please note that plastic Christmas trees can be donated or placed in the gray cart for disposal.
+Please note that artificial Christmas trees can be donated or placed in the gray cart for disposal.

 Single Family Residential Customers